syntaxerror-9/ProgrammingProject2425/README.md

 * Mockito
     * We've used Mockito to mock the `DisplayManager` in order to create more thorough tests that could mimic the way a player would play the game.
+We've also added some CI script such that tests run on every commit and pull request.

 Programming techniques applied during the project: streams, composition, inheritance, unit tests, threads ...